francescabassi/webpack-tutorial/ALL-STEPS.md

 Webpack provides seven different ways to produce a source map:

-- `eval`: Each module is executed with eval and //@ sourceURL.
+- `eval`: each module is executed with eval and //@ sourceURL.
-- `cheap-eval-source-map`: Each module is executed with eval and a sourcemap is added as a dataurl to the eval.
+- `cheap-eval-source-map`: each module is executed with eval and a sourcemap is added as a dataurl to the eval.
-- `cheap-module-eval-source-map`: The fastest way to generate a source map during build.
+- `cheap-module-eval-source-map`: the fastest way to generate a source map during build.
 The generated source map will be inlined with the same bundled JavaScript file, without column-mappings.
 As in the previous option, there are drawbacks in JavaScript execution time, so this option is not appropriate for generating production-ready bundles.
-- `eval-source-map`: Bundles the source code modules using "eval", with nested, complete source map in the same file.
+- `eval-source-map`: bundles the source code modules using "eval", with nested, complete source map in the same file.
 This option does generate a full featured source map without a big impact on build time, but with performance and security drawbacks in the JavaScript execution.
 While it's a good option for using during development, this option should never be used in production.
-- `cheap-source-map`: Generated sourcemaps don't have column mappings.
+- `cheap-source-map`: generated sourcemaps don't have column mappings.
 Sourcemaps from loaders are not used.
 - `cheap-module-source-map`: The fastest way to generate a source map during build.
 The generated source map will be inlined with the same bundled JavaScript file, without column-mappings.
 There are drawbacks in JavaScript execution time, so this option is not appropriate for generating production-ready bundles.
 - `source-map`: Generate a complete, full featured source map in a separate file.
 This option has the best quality of source map, but it does slow down the build process.